secretstartups/handbook/sites/handbook/source/handbook/marketing/field-marketing/field-marketing-owned-virtual-events/index.html.md

 ### Rescheduling a Workshop or Webcast

 PLEASE NOTE: The below instructions are only for virtual workshops.
-If you are rescheduling an in-person workshop (a workshop that is NOT utilizing our Zoom integration), then please follow our general rescheduling instructions `[here](TBD)`.
+If you are rescheduling an in-person workshop (a workshop that is NOT utilizing our Zoom integration), then please follow our general rescheduling instructions [here](/handbook/marketing/field-marketing/#rescheduling-or-canceling-events).

 #### FMM Tasks